Under Green Arches: The Mutable Charm of Prague’s Parks and Gardens

 This longer route is ideal for lovers of romantic landscapes.
 It will take you through a seemingly endless series of parks and gardens with magical views of the city, while avoiding areas with lots of tourists.
-This gently hilly route leads you along the left bank of the Vltava from north to south; be sure to wear shoes that accommodate different surfaces, including a dirt path.
-Beginning in Holešovice, it ascends to Letná, continues along the river to Prague Castle, through Petřín Park to the very edge of the Lesser Town, to finally reach one of Prague’s most beautiful parks – the Kinsky Garden.
-You’ll have quite a few opportunities to stop for refreshments along the way; the most romantic, however, is a picnic in one of the parks with a view of the city.
+This gently hilly route leads along the left bank of the Vltava from north to south; be sure to wear shoes that accommodate different surfaces, including a dirt path.
+Beginning in Holešovice, it ascends to Letná, continues along the river to Prague Castle, through Petřín Park to the very edge of the Lesser Town to one of Prague’s most beautiful parks – the Kinsky Gardens.
+You’ll have quite a few opportunities to stop for refreshments along the way; the most romantic, of course, would be a picnic in one of the parks with a view of the city.

 Letná Park covers part of Letná Plain, which stretches from Holešovice all the way to the Castle area.
 Lawns alternate with landscaping, flowerbeds, and paved surfaces.
 You’ll find a picturesque view of the city and a number of notable buildings.

-Hanavský Pavilion, a charming cast iron structure with many ornate Art Nouveau details, was originally designed as a product showcase for ironworks owned by Prince William Hanavský for the Prague Jubilee Exhibition in 1891.
+5 Hanavský Pavilion, a charming cast iron structure with many ornate Art Nouveau details, was originally as a cast iron showcase for Prince William Hanavský, an ironworks owner, for the Prague Jubilee Exhibition in 1891.

 From here, you can see the imposing Kramář Villa, now the Czech prime minister’s residence.
 It is not normally open to the public.